VershimaKelvin/ShoeShop/README.md

 ![GitHub forks](https://img.shields.io/github/forks/TheAlphamerc/flutter_ecommerce_app) ![GitHub contributors](https://img.shields.io/github/contributors/TheAlphamerc/flutter_ecommerce_app?color=ead)

+##Screens
+ShoeShop is a simple ecommerce app with a few screens which are *Home Page
+*Product detail page
+*Cart page
+*Animated Bottom Navigator
+*Smooth Animation

+Screenshots of each page can be found below

 ## Installation

 To get the source code on your computer and ready to run, all you have to do is clone the repo